 where $\lambda_{n,j}$, are non-negative user-specified tuning parameters that will typically depend on $n$.
-To ease notation, however, we shall suppress this dependence for the most part and write $\lambda_{n,j}=\lambda_j$ for each $j$.
-Note that if $\lambda_j = 0$ for all $j$, the weighted Lasso estimator is equal to the ordinary LS estimator $\betaLS$ and that $\lambda_1 = \dots = \lambda_p > 0$ corresponds to the classical Lasso estimator as proposed by \cite{Tibshirani96}, to which case we also refer to by uniform tuning.
+To ease notation, we shall suppress this dependence for the most part and write $\lambda_{n,j} = \lambda_j$ for each $j$.
+Note that if $\lambda_j = 0$ for all $j$, the weighted Lasso is equal to LS estimation, and that $\lambda_1 = \dots = \lambda_p > 0$ corresponds to the classical Lasso estimator as proposed by \cite{Tibshirani96}, to which case we also refer to by uniform tuning.
 For later use, let $\lambda = (\lambda_{1},\dots,\lambda_{p})'$ and define $\M_0 = \{j : \lambda_j = 0\}$, the index set of all unpenalized coefficients.
 If $\M_0 \neq \emptyset$, we speak of partial tuning.
+Note that $\M_0$ contains the indices of covariates that will be part of any model chosen by the Lasso.
 We stress dependence on the unknown parameter $\beta$ when it occurs, but do not specify dependence on $X$, $y$ or $\lambda$ as these quantities are available to the user.